Skip to Content

 As Australia’s leader in bringing artists together with science and technology partners, ANAT is committed to nurturing, supporting and championing the best artists working in interdisciplinary practices today.
 ANAT’s program includes residencies, symposia, workshops, exhibitions, artist commissions, fellowships and networking events.

-ANAT Residencies
+ANAT Archive

-Australian Antarctic Divisions Art Fellowship (current)
+2023/2024 Australian Antarctic Arts Fellowship

 CONTACT